anngroong/podcasts/content/episode/499-diana-mkrtchyan-ojakh-documentary-armenian-genocide-memory-erhan-arik-horovel-gaiff-bedros-afeyan.md

 - **From 1915 to Artsakh**
   The discussion draws a direct line between Genocide testimonies and Mkrtchyan’s documentation of Artsakh.

+# Diana's Top 15 List of Films
+1.⁠ ⁠Earth — 1930 — Oleksandr Dovzhenko

+2.⁠ ⁠The Color of Pomegranates — 1969 — Sergei Parajanov

+3.⁠ ⁠The Commissar — 1967 — Alexander Askoldov

+4.⁠ ⁠Time of the Gypsies — 1988 — Emir Kusturica

+5.⁠ ⁠Andrei Rublev — 1966 — Andrei Tarkovsky

+6.⁠ ⁠Silent Light — 2007 — Carlos Reygadas

+7.⁠ ⁠Under the Sun of Satan — 1987 — Maurice Pialat

+8.⁠ ⁠Once Upon a Time in Anatolia — 2011 — Nuri Bilge Ceylan

+9.⁠ ⁠The Color of Paradise — 1999 — Majid Majidi

+10.⁠ ⁠Eternity and a Day — 1998 — Theo Angelopoulos

+11.⁠ ⁠No Bears — 2022 — Jafar Panahi

+12.⁠ ⁠Autumn Sun — 1977 — Bagrat Hovhannisyan

+13.⁠ ⁠Before, Now & Then — 2022 — Kamila Andini

+14.⁠ ⁠Beyond the Clouds — 1995 — Michelangelo Antonioni

+15.⁠ ⁠The Virgin Spring — 1960 — Ingmar Bergman

 ---